LiLabTsinghua/DevelopWBM/codes/README.md

-# Human2 manuscript data and scriptsThis directory contains the scripts and data files used to perform analyses and generate models and figures that were used in the Human2 manuscript.
+# Human2 manuscript data and scripts
+## This directory contains the scripts and data files used to perform analyses and generate models and figures that were used in the Human2 manuscript.

 ### Required Software:
 * A functional Matlab installation (MATLAB 9.6.0 (R2019a) and higher)